 - Slow Blinking indicates: Safe condition.
 Safety can be disengaged by depressing Safety Button for 5 seconds.

 - LED Continuously on indicates: Safety has been disengaged.
 Depending on your parameter settings, throttle may be armed with Throttle down and to the right.
-For details on throttle arming see: Arming Throttle.
+For details on arming see: Arming Plane.

 - When the LED is continuously on indicating Safety Disengaged it may be toggled back to a Safety engaged condition by depressing the Safety button for 5 seconds.